 Introductory exploration of botanical and alternative healing practices.
-This course focuses on herbal and dietary measures used by different cultures to attain balance and wholeness as well as other healing techniques that address the body-mind-spirit connection.
+This course focuses on herbal and dietary measures used by different cultures to attain balance and wholeness as well as other healing techniques that address the body-mindspirit connection.
+Students are provided an opportunity for hands-on application of selected healing techniques and experiential learning.